-Problems From Not Drinking Enough Water
+Problems from Not Drinking Enough Water

 In the following article, we’ll show you the main problems caused by not drinking enough water.
 Don’t miss it!

-After tons of research and investigation, it has been shown that when you do not consume the necessary amount of water needed for you body, the risks is elevated for you to suffer from a lot of health problems.
+After tons of research and investigation, experts have found that when you don’t consume the necessary amount of water needed for you body, you might suffer from a lot of health problems.

-The lack of hydration in these organs can provoke severe inflammation both inside and behind the eyes, which could possibly lead to loss of vision.
-The symptoms of dehydration could include cramps, severe headache, fatigue, muscle pain, and frequent mood swings.
+The lack of hydration in these organs can provoke severe inflammation both inside and behind the eyes.
+This could possibly lead to loss of vision.
+Other symptoms of dehydration could include cramps, severe headache, fatigue, muscle pain, and frequent mood swings.

 The importance of water in digestion

-Benefits of drinking water to prevent diseases
+Benefits of drinking enough water on your health

 Chronic fatigue and depression